-KNDAN-053 Beginning Jazz Dance
+KNDAN-053 Introduction to Dance

 (formerly PE-053) Designed for the student with little experience in ballet or jazz dance, this course teaches students basic dance technique and choreography to enhance strength, flexibility and form.
 May not be repeated.
 SC